 He undertook various odd jobs and appears to have raised money from friends and associates for a number of

-ill-founded ventures including shipwreck recovery.
+ill-founded ventures including a chemical firm and shipwreck recovery.

 My research illustrates some of the difficulties faced by historians and genealogists.